Beliaar/bGrease/README.txt

 ===============

 bGrease is a fork of Grease that makes it possible to use grease with other modules than pyglet and a few other modifications.
-Not that this will NOT add any other new functionality to Grease.
+Note that this will NOT add any other new functionality to Grease.

 Grease is a pluggable and highly extensible 2D game engine and framework for Python.